MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

     - **Search for New Rates During Transfer Process** When marked, the system will determine if a different exchange rate should be used when the document is transferred to a new document.
 If this option is not marked, the new document will use the same exchange rate as the document it was transferred from.

-        For more information about exchange rates and transferring, see *Multicurrency and transfers* on page 209.
+        For more information about exchange rates and transferring, see *Multicurrency and transfers*.

     - **Track Master Numbers**
         Mark to track master numbers that identify original documents and track the flow of documents.
 Each subsequent document created from that original document will have the same master number.